thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/chart-widget.md

 ##### Bar Chart

 Bar Chart widget displays changes to time series data over time.
-For example, temperature for the last month.
+In the example the temperature for the last month is shown.

 {% include images-gallery.html imageCollection="charts-bar" preview="false" %}

 ##### Line Chart

 Line Chart widget displays changes to time series data over time.
-For example, temperature and humidity readings.
+In the example the temperature and humidity readings are shown.

 {% include images-gallery.html imageCollection="charts-line" preview="false" %}